lopalic/rc_onboarding/README.md

 This is the idea for an onboarding repository for RubyCode.

-Everything included in this repository should be enought to get you sterted working on any Ruby project.
+Everything included in this repository should be enough to get you started working on any Ruby project.

 Convenient links to the other parts of this repository: